theBraindonor/la-parking-tickets/README.md

 _A Machine Learning Application for Parking Tickets in Los Angeles, California._

-This project was created for DSC 478: Programming Machine Learning Applications as part of the Master's in Data Science program at DePaul University in Chicago, IL during the winter 2019 quarter.
+This project was created for DSC 478: Programming Machine Learning Applications as part of the Master's in Data Science program at DePaul University in Chicago during the winter 2019 quarter.
 In this class, students were tasked with creating a data analysis or application development project.
 This project is primarily a data analysis project but also contains a small application to demonstrate how the predictive model can be deployed.

+For additional information, please refer to the included `Executive_Summary.pdf` and `Project_Paper.pdf` in the repository root. (forthcoming)

+### Author

+John Hoff <john.hoff@braindonor.net>

+### License

+Creative Commons Attribution-ShareAlike 4.0 International License

 ## Data Source